-Pay homage to the civil rights movement and to Dr. Martin Luther King Jr. at the site of his assassination, the Lorraine Motel, and visit The National Civil Rights Museum (450 Mulberry St.), which will leave you in a contemplative mood.
+Pay homage to the civil rights movement and to Dr. Martin Luther King Jr. at the site of his assassination, the Lorraine Motel, and visit The National Civil Rights Museum (450 Mulberry St.).

 No trip to Memphis is complete without a visit to Elvis Presley's Graceland (3717 Elvis Presley Blvd.) for a tour of the King's retro-style Graceland Mansion.
 Check out the King's private airplanes; his 1955 pink Cadillac; his flashy, custom-made clothing; view home movies; and visit his gravesite while exploring the compound.

 Memphis CVB/Memphis CVB